FND/iqvoc/ARCHITECTURE.md

 Introduction and Goals
 ======================

-iQvoc is a web-based vocabulary management framework which provides an intuitive user interface while Semantic Web interoperability.
+iQvoc is a Web-based vocabulary management framework which provides an intuitive user interface while Semantic Web interoperability.

 iQvoc supports vocabularies that are common to many knowledge organization